serviceprototypinglab/podilizer/README.md

  * Checkout from repository.
  * Set up the configure file
   * Rename the "jyaml.yml.dist" file to "jyaml.yml".
-  * Fill the renamed file with your configurations
+  * Fill the renamed file with your configurations(if you don't need to upload functions you can leave 'aws' fields empty)
  * Go to project location and build: mvn install
- * Run the built jar with one of the options: 'translate' or 'upload'
+ * Run the built jar with one of the options: '-t' or '-tu'
-  * 'translate' - performs creating the new translated project and Lambda Functions building:
+  * '-t' - performs creating the new translated project and Lambda Functions building:
   ```
-  java -jar target/translator-java-1.0-SNAPSHOT.jar translate
+  java -jar target/translator-java-1.0-SNAPSHOT.jar -t
   ```
-  * 'upload' - do the same as 'translate' option but additionally uploads Lambda Functions into AWS Lambda service:
+  * '-tu' - do the same as '-t' option but additionally uploads Lambda Functions into AWS Lambda service:
   ```
-  java -jar target/translator-java-1.0-SNAPSHOT.jar upload
+  java -jar target/translator-java-1.0-SNAPSHOT.jar -tu
   ```

 ## Restrictions for the input project